-- To explain to students that this artwork was made by teens from all around the world just like them, check out our 2022 Ocean Awareness Contest, THE FUNNY THING ABOUT CLIMATE CHANGE (bowseat.org/contest). - Physical Classroom: Set up art around the room.
+- To explain to students that this artwork was made by teens from all around the world just like them, check out our 2023 Ocean Awareness Contest, Climate Heroes in Action (bowseat.org/contest). - Physical Classroom: Set up art around the room.
 It works best to have some space between the artwork on the walls so that students aren't too crowded. - Virtual Classroom: You can use a slideshow or create a virtual gallery through Google Drive, Airtable, Padlet, or other online tool.